-A penalty may be imposed if the deposits are mailed or delivered to an IRS office rather than to an authorized depositary or FRB.
+A penalty may be imposed if the deposits are mailed or delivered to an IRS office rather than to an authorized depository or FRB.

 For more information on deposits, see the instructions in the coupon booklet (Form 8109) and Pub.
-583, Taxpayers Starting a Business.
+583, Starting a Business and Keeping Records.
 Caution: If the cooperative owes tax when it files Form 990-C, do not include the payment with the tax return.
-Instead, mail or deliver the payment with Form 8109 to a qualified depositary or FRB.
+Instead, mail or deliver the payment with Form 8109 to a qualified depository or FRB, or use the EFT system, if applicable.

-Generally, cooperatives whose total deposits of withheld income, social security, and Medicare taxes during calendar year 1993 exceeded \$78 million are required to deposit all depository taxes due after 1994 by electronic funds transfer (EFT).
+Generally, cooperatives that had total deposits of withheld income, social security, and Medicare taxes during calendar year 1993 or 1994 that exceeded \$47 million are required to deposit all depository taxes due in 1996 by EFT.
 TAXLINK, an electronic remittance processing system, must be used to make deposits by EFT.
-Cooperatives which are not required to make deposits by EFT may voluntarily participate in TAXLINK.
-For more details on TAXLINK, see Rev. Proc.
-94-48, 1994-29 I.R.B.
-31. You may also call the toll-free TAXLINK HELPLINE as 1-800-329-5469.
+Cooperatives that are not required to make deposits by EFT may voluntarily participate in TAXLINK.
+For more details on TAXLINK, call the TAXLINK HELPLINE at 1-800-329-5469 (for TAXLINK information only), or write to: